 this would give you a modern (x1, or 1x278 = 278 ppm) radiative forcing.
-(Technically: preindustrial rather than 'modern' per se.)
+(Technically: the preindustrial CO_2 value rather than 'modern' per se.)
 Note: CO_2 is not being explicitly modeled in this experiment, but the long-wave radiative forcing associated with a specified concentration of CO_2 (in ratio to modern) is being set instead.